KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 The on-chain component has smart contracts that store your tokens, provide conversion rates, and swap your tokens with users.
 Since the smart contracts uses a pre-defined trading strategy based on initial parameters, the automated reserve automatically calculates the conversion rate.
 As a reserve manager, your primary purpose is to make sure that your automated reserve's ETH and token inventory is replenished when depleted.
 In the event of reserve depletion, you will need to deposit more ETH or tokens, and to set the parameters once again.

+#### Points to Note

 With this in mind, the automated reserve was designed with various parameters to help secure your funds.
 * Prices are automatically updated based on a pre-defined algorithm as trades occur.
 * A single buy or sell trade in ETH quantity does not go beyond the allowed max quantity cap parameter.
 * Limited list of destination withdrawal addresses to prevent the operator account (hot wallet) from withdrawing funds to any destination address (if this account is compromised).
+* **An automated price reserve can only support one token.** If another token needs to be supported, another automated price reserve needs to be deployed.

 ## How to set up your own reserve

-### Public testnet deployment
+### Public testnet or mainnet deployment
 Here, we will walk you through an example to set up an automated reserve on the Ropsten testnet.
+The guide is applicable for mainnet as well.

 #### Before you begin
 Check that you have the following: